noncombatant/robotfindskitten/README.md

   * Add some more non-kitten item descriptions
   * Add functionality to read additional non-kitten item descriptions from a filename provided on the command line
-  * Use Unicode characters as well as ASCII characters for the non-kitten item display on screen
   * Add command line options to set the size of the game field (currently, the game uses the entire screen)
   * Develop a scoring system, and display the score on the screen (e.g., as